datakaveri/iudx-adaptor-framework/docs/publish_spec.md

   - rmq (RabbitMQ)
 - uri(String): Fully qualified URI with protocol information including port, vhost and authentication information.
 For e.g amqps://user:password@databroker.iudx.org.in:24567/vhostname
 - sinkName(String): The RMQ exchange name
+  - Note: For Rule engine jobs this config is not required.
 - tagName(String): The RMQ routing key
+  - Note: For Rule engine jobs this config is not required

 ```
 {